Baptists providing spiritual support and COVID relief in South Asia

 “Similarly Tura Christian Hospital is asked by government for sample collection and referral services.
 Kangpokpi Christian Hospital and Babupara also have doing similar way.
 Since the resources of the hospitals are limited, the hospital still needs to cope up the pressing needs of the monitor, ventilators and PPE to keep the hospital minimum preparedness as COVID-19 is far from over.”

 Paul Vick, IM Treasurer, who has an active involvement in India mission, shared his reflection, “In the early 1860’s American Baptist missionary Lyman Jewett sent out an appeal for funds needed to buy land in Ongole, India for the purpose of purchasing land to establish a mission compound (he had already committed to the purchase but had no funds).
 A friend in the US had just received an unexpected inheritance and was in prayer as to its use.
 That inheritance was sent to Lyman Jewett securing the land.
 Soon thereafter, a church was constructed.
 By the end of the century, The Jewett Memorial Church had become purportedly the largest Baptist church in the world serving more than 20,000 Telugu people.

 “One hundred years later, another American Baptist missionary, the Reverend Doctor Fredrick Downs, then serving at the Eastern Theological College (ETC) in Jorhat, Assam (he later served with the Bangalore people in southern India), sent out an appeal for funds to construct needed buildings supporting its growing mission of training pastors.
 In response to that appeal, my home church Immanuel Baptist raised $30,000 which, when added to contributions from many others, enabled ETC to renovate and expand its facilities.
-Today, ETC is one of the preeminent seminaries in India providing trained pastoral leadership serving in many capacities throughout India.
+Today, ETC is one of the preeminent seminaries in South Asia providing trained pastoral leadership serving in many capacities throughout South Asia.